 Sport & PE Provision

 Mr Hayward is the PE lead as an HLTA which is part funded by the sports premium grant.
 He continues to work hard to maintain high quality teaching in PE lessons and provide pupils with a range of new activities to try.
-He has organised wrestling lessons and competitions, TAG rugby coaching and activities and is keen to introduce children to new sports, including American Football, scooters and basketball.
+He has organised wrestling lessons and competitions, TAG rugby coaching and activities and is keen to introduce children to new sports, including American Football, Scooters, Fencing and Wrestling.
 Mr Hayward runs the afterschool sports clubs at school and has worked hard to increase the numbers that attend.
-Our KS1 football and lower KS2 sports clubs continue to be very popular.
-Mr Hayward also continues to work hard to raise the profile of PE and physical activity in school and with our EIP cluster group of schools.
+Mr Hayward continues to work hard to raise the profile of PE and physical activity in school and with our EIP cluster group of schools.
+Mr Hayward is assisted by Mr Armstrong.

-Currently, 46% of our upper key stage 2 pupils can pass the national curriculum standard for swimming.
+Currently, 60% of our year 6 leavers pupils can pass the national curriculum standard for swimming 2022/23.

 75% of our year 6 pupils can perform safe self-rescue in different water-based situations.